RadhiFadlillah/radhifadlillah.github.io/content/blog/2018-08-18-setting-up-a-new-vps.md

 +++
 Author = "Radhi Fadlillah"
 CreateTime = 2018-08-18T14:51:18+07:00
-Tags = ["tutorial", "vps", "linux", "ubuntu", "sysadmin"] Title = "Step by Step: Setting Up a New VPS"
+Tags = ["tutorial", "linux", "sysadmin"]
+Title = "Step by Step: Setting Up a New VPS"
 +++

-I've bought a new VPS from [Vultr](https://www.vultr.com/) for my own data server.
+I've bought a new VPS from [Vultr][1] for my own data server.
 This post is documentation of the steps that I took on setting up my new VPS.
 The OS that used in VPS is Ubuntu 18.04 64-bit, while OS in my local machine is Manjaro 64-bit.

 ### Table of Contents